-Located right in the middle of Lund, it is conveniently close to plenty of restaurants and cafés.
-And guess what, there are no entrance fees or additional costs to enter the Cathedral, except if you’d like to buy some brochures or a guided tour of course.
+Lund Cathedral is in the centre of the city, close to restaurants and cafés.
+There are no entrance fees or additional costs to enter the Cathedral, unless you want to buy some brochures or a guided tour.

 What to see

-Large sections of the crypt, which is the oldest part and is largely intact from 1123, reveal influences from Normandy and southern England.
-Down here you will find the biggest tourist attraction, a pillar embraced by the giant Finn, who, according to legend, built the church, but was then outraged at not being paid and wanted to destroy it.
-Instead he was tricked, shrunk and turned to stone.
-And to this day, he stands embracing his column.
-Other interpretations maintain that the stone figure may represent the Biblical character Samson destroying the temple in Jerusalem.
+Large sections of the crypt date back to 1123 AD.
+They reveal influences from Normandy and southern England.
+The cathedral’s biggest tourist attraction is a pillar embraced by the giant Finn.
+According to legend he built the church but was outraged at not being paid and wanted to destroy it.
+He was then tricked, shrunk and turned to stone.
+And to this day he stands embracing his column.
+Other interpretations are that the stone figure may represent the Biblical character Samson destroying the temple in Jerusalem.

 The astronomical clock

-Don't miss the great astronomical clock dating from around 1425 showing signs of the zodiac and the phases of the moon, and which chimes twice a day while the three wise men and their servants pass and bow before the Virgin Mary and baby Jesus.
+Don't miss the astronomical clock that dates from around 1425.
+It displays signs of the zodiac and the phases of the moon, and chimes twice a day while the three wise men and their servants pass and bow before the Virgin Mary and baby Jesus.

-The carved oak choir stalls from the mid 1300s and the 3.5-metre tall seven-branch candelabra from the late 15th century are other reasons to visit.
+While you’re there, take a look at the carved oak choir stalls from the mid 1300s and the 3.5-metre tall seven-branch candelabra from the late 15th century.